gersterk/Onion-Architecture-Design/README.md

 Im here in this project, trying to imitate my ECommerce demo project to absurb and test the tiny bit of the onion architecture.
+Thereby learning the tackles and difficulties of the architecture and make provisions to prevent the hustles in the future.